C4rbyn3m4n/wine_reviews_data_analysis/data/raw_data/dataset_1/README.md

 | title                 | The title of the wine review, which often contains the vintage if you're interested in extracting that feature                                               |
 | variety               | The type of grapes used to make the wine (ie Pinot Noir)                                                                                                     |
 | winery                | The winery that made the wine                                                                                                                                |

-Below we include some basic statistics for this datasets, including dimensions and range of years:
-- 130,000 records with 10 data fields